grosser/parallel/README.markdown

-Run any kind of code in parallel Processes or Threads, to speedup computation by factor #{your_cpus} X.
+Run any code in parallel Processes(> use all CPUs) or Threads(> speedup blocking operations).

- - Child processes are killed when your main process is killed through Ctrl+c or kill -2
- - Processes/threads are workers, they grab the next piece of work when they finish
+Best suited for map-reduce or e.g. parallel downloads/uploads.

 Install
 =======